Jessica501/FreeFoodFinder/README.md

     * (Delete) delete post
     * (Read/GET) query all comments on a post
     * (Create/POST) create a new comment on a post
-    * (Delete) delete existing comment
 * Creation
-* Create Detail
     * (Create/POST) create a new post object
 * Profile
     * (Read/GET) query logged in user object
     * (Read/GET) query posts associated with user
-    * (Update/PUT) update user profile image
 * Settings
     * (Update/PUT) change various user fields

-- [OPTIONAL: List endpoints if using existing API such as Yelp]
+    * (Update/PUT) update user profile image

+### APIs Used:
+* Google Maps: used to display posts in a map view
+* Google Places: used to allow users to search for a location by its street address
+* Firebase: used to implement push notifications